colaprograms/starseeds/README.md

 # starseeds

-This small AR game was written for the Meta 2 headset by Hannah Cairns <hannah.abigail.cairns@gmail.com>.
+This small AR game was written for the Meta 2 headset by [Hannah Cairns](mailto:hannah.abigail.cairns@gmail.com).

 Send little green ships from stars you control to ones that you don't, and then build new launchers.
 Try to get as far from Earth as possible.
 Avoid getting a virus.